a20351766/mchain1.2/docs/source/build_network.rst

 If you'd like to learn more about the underlying tooling and bootstrap mechanics, continue reading.
-In these next sections we'll walk through the various steps and requirements to build a fully-functional Hyperledger Fabric network.
+In these next sections we'll walk through the various steps and requirements to build a fully-functional Hyperledger Mchain network.

 .. note:: The manual steps outlined below assume that the ``CORE_LOGGING_LEVEL`` in
           the ``cli`` container is set to ``DEBUG``.
 You can set this by modifying